jemmy512/book-notes/C/c-traps-and-pitfalls.md

 2. If we change the sign of a, we want that to change the sign of q, but not the magnitude.
 3. When b>O, we want to ensure that r>=O and r<b.
 For instance, if the remainder is being used as an index to a hash table, it is important to be able to know that it will always be a valid index.

-Thus C, and any language that implements truncating integer divi- sion, must give up at least one of these three principles.
-Most program- ming languages give up number 3.
+Thus C, and any language that implements truncating integer division, must give up at least one of these three principles.
+Most programming languages give up number 3.

 ## 7.8 How big is a random number?
 ## 7.9 Case conversion